slu4coder/The-Minimal-64-Home-Computer/README.md

 Any such activity represents a license violation.
 Individual licenses apply for hardware and software parts.
 Please refer to appropriate documentations for detailed licensing information.

-See "CHANGE LOG" for a brief summary of the relevant updates.

 ![IMG_1506_2](https://github.com/slu4coder/The-Minimal-64-Home-Computer/assets/52576999/b598f07d-306d-4c5c-b5dd-82162dc874fa)

 Here is my take on 80's home computer magic: The most computer from the least logic or the shortest way from TTL to Space Invaders.